openpoke/decidim-saas/decidim-saas-ehu_agora/README.md

 # Running specs:

-From the main folder (one bellow this)
+From the main folder (one below this)

 ```
-WITH_EHU_AGORA=1 bundle exec rspec decidim-ehuagora
+WITH_EHU_AGORA=1 bundle exec rspec decidim-saas-ehuagora
 ```